abbttls/GlowBlaster/README.md

   <!-- <img src="assets/short-ezgif.com-optimize.gif" height=300> -->
 </p>

 The blaster uses an Arduino Nano microcontroller board to pulse a 405 nm laser, imprinting green dots on phosphorescent (glow-in-the-dark) targets.
 The casing is 3D printed PLA designed to resemble a Mandalorian blaster from The Clone Wars.
 Anything that is glow-in-the-dark works as a target.
 There are 5 firing modes, plus an option to enable reloading functionality.
-Overall, the build cost for this project is approximately $25 in materials.
+Overall, the build cost for this project is very inexpensive but will depend on your access to different materials.

 See <i>build_instructions.pdf</i> for more info and instructions on how to build this yourself.
 Have fun with the best Star Wars toy money can't buy!